 How long does it take to complete an Adventurous Journey?

-Who supervises and assesses an Adventurous Journey?
+Who assesses an Adventurous Journey?

 Ready to take the quiz?!